Hagia Sophia Facts

 Which Emperor Built The Hagia Sophia Church?

 Justinian I, the emperor of Byzantine Empire built the Hagia Sophia, from 532 to 537.
-The church is completed in 5 years only.
-Considering the resources of 6th century and the size of the Church, this is unbelievable speed.
+The church was completed in 5 years only.
+Considering the resources of 6th century and the size of the Church, this is unbelievably fast.

 Who Were The Hagia Sophia’s Architects?

 Anthemius of Tralles and Isidore of Miletus.
-These two talented architects built the Hagia Sophia Church in five years.
+These two talented architects built the Church of Holy Wisdom (Hagia Sophia) in five years.
 10.000 unskilled workers and 1000 master worker engaged in the constrcution process of Hagia Sophia.
 The people worked day and night in order to complete the construction of the spiritual center of Constantinople.

 What Is The Meaning of Hagia Sophia?

 Hagia Sophia means Holy Wisdom.
 Hagia Sophia is not the first church in the same spot.
-There had been another church which is named Megale Ekklesia (Great Church) in the same area before the Hagia Sophia.
+Actually it’s the 3rd generation church.
+There had been a church named Megale Ekklesia (Great Church) in the same during the reign of Constantine.
+It was rebuilt by Theodosius II and called as Theodosian Hagia Sophia.
+Then the last one was built by Justinian in 6th century.

 What Was The Original Purpose of the structure?

-The previous church: Megale Ekklesia demolished by the populace during the famous Nika Revolt.
+The previous church, Theodosian Hagia Sophia, was demolished by the mob during the famous Nika Revolt.
 This riot broke out against the emperor Justinian I in the Constantinople at the fifth year of his reign.
-Justinian was the longest reigning monarch during the history of Byzantium yet he was almost killed at the beginning of this dreadful riot.
+Justinian was the longest reigning monarch in the history of Byzantium yet he was almost killed at the beginning of his reign.

 The famous Byzantine general Belisarius saved the emperor from the hands of angry rebels.
-However, Belisarius slaughtered 30.000 people in the Hippodrome of Constantinople to put an end to this riot.
+However, Belisarius, Narses and Mundus (Justinian’s generals) had to slaughter 30.000 people in the Hippodrome of Constantinople to put an end to this riot.

 Emperor Justinian built the Hagia Sophia to consolidate his sovereignty.
-The Justinian’s new church is built on the top of the remnants of Megale Ekklesia.
+The Justinian’s new church was built on the top of the remnants of previous church.
 He intended his new church to be the most beautiful temple ever known.
 In other words, he wanted to surpass the fame of King Solomon’s legendary temple in Jerusalem.

 According to a 9th Century document, upon the completion of Hagia Sophia, Justinian walked through the Imperial Gate and exclaimed “Solomon, I have surpassed you!”